• Skip to primary navigation

 • 2 cups - ½ litre of water

-1. Cut the walnuts into quarters, using rubber gloves as the walnut stains very badly.
+1. On a cutting board, cut the walnuts into quarters, using rubber gloves as the walnut stains very badly.

-2. Peel the lemon with a potato peeler trying to avoid having too much of the white.
+2. Peel the lemon with a potato peeler to avoid having too much white.
 Cut the lemon zest into small slices

 3. Use a large glass container holding at least 1 gal - 3 litres with a wide bottleneck

-4. Mix the spices and the alcohol in the bottle and keep in a dark place for 40 days.
+4. Mix the spices and the cut pieces of green nuts with the alcohol in the bottle.
+Keep in a dark place for 40 days.

 5. Give the bottle a shake every second day.

-1. After 40 days, filter the alcohol but do not throw away the walnuts.
+1. After 40 days, filter the alcohol using layers of cheesecloth or a coffee filter but do not throw away the walnuts.

-2. Make the syrup by warming up the water and sugar mix until the sugar has dissolved
+2. Make the syrup by warming up the cups of water and sugar until it has dissolved

-3. Wait until the syrup is cold before mixing it with the Nocino.
+3. Wait until the syrup is at room temperature before mixing it with the Nocino.

-4. Once you have mixed everything together you can pour it into small bottles and store them in your liquor cupboard.
+4. Once you have mixed everything, pour the finished product into small bottles and store them in a cool dark spot or your liquor cupboard.

 When to drink Nocino

-Once the Nocino bottles are ready, it is best to wait a few more months before you drink it.
+Once the walnut liqueur Nocino bottles are ready, it is best to wait a few months before you drink them.
 Christmas is a perfect time!

 For more edible liquor gifts you can check the category: Homemade liquors

-The deal with Pierre was: 1 litre of 95% alcohol in exchange of ⅓ Nocino and ⅓ Nocino wine.
+The deal with Pierre was: 1 liter of 95% alcohol in exchange for ⅓ Nocino and ⅓ Nocino wine.
 Nocino wine is made by pouring some wine over the walnuts leftover from the Nocino.

-The wine will absorb the flavour of the walnuts and the spices as well as adding some extra alcoholic grades.
+The wine will absorb the flavor of the walnuts and spices and add some extra alcoholic grades.

 Nocino wine in a fancy bottle

-To make Nocino wine you just put the alcohol-soaked walnuts into 3 bottles of wine (red, rose or white).
+To make Nocino wine, you just put the alcohol-soaked walnuts into three bottles of wine (red, rose or white).

 Pierre likes it even better than Nocino.
 As a test, I will make some with red wine and drink it as a mulled wine at Christmas and some white wine to drink cold!

-You can soak the walnuts in the wine for at least 1 month.
-I actually left them in there and used the wine to make mulled wine for Christmas.
+You can soak the walnuts in the wine for at least one month.
+I left them in there and used the wine to make mulled wine for Christmas.

 Mulled wine made with nocino wine